opengenomebrowser/opengenomebrowser-tools/README.md

 ## `update_folder_structure`

 From time to time, changes are made to the OpenGenomeBrowser folder structure.
-Use this script to apply these changes.
+The current version of your folder structure is denoted in `version.json`.
+Use this script to upgrade to a new version.

 <details>
   <summary>More details:</summary>